-The work of this Question during the last study period was mainly focused on the development of recommendations and technical reports on combating counterfeit ICT equipment.
-The growing usage of ICT Equipment in people’s daily lives in recent years resulted in increased problems related to the sale, circulation and use of counterfeit equipment in most markets as well as their adverse consequences for manufacturers, users and governments.
+The work of this Question during the last study period was mainly focused on the development of recommendations and technical reports on combating counterfeit telecommunication/ICT device.
+The growing usage of telecommunication/ICT device in people’s daily lives in recent years resulted in increased problems related to the sale, circulation and use of counterfeit device in most markets as well as their adverse consequences for manufacturers, users and governments.